Written by Data Scientists, Keith Oelkers and Zane Murphy

 Why Is It Important?

 Despite the additional hurdles presented by model validation, it is a beneficial process for all involved parties.
 Primarily, validation gives a simple sanity check to the modeling team by addressing oversights, providing additional insights, and verifying that performance is as reported.
-Validation also incents the modeling team to extensively document the building protocol so that the validating team can accurately recreate it.
+Validation also intents the modeling team to extensively document the building protocol so that the validating team can accurately recreate it.
 In short, models that are transparently-built, thoroughly reviewed, and re-creatable perform better than those that are not.
 Validation provides a return on investment by preventing poor future performance and should therefore be valued much more than it currently is.

 Model Validation and the Financial Crisis